I gave all my boys pyjamas for Christmas last year. Unfortunately, they all shrunk and now the pyjama bottoms only reach mid-shin.

 I am reluctant to send them back.
 I would much rather attempt to stretch them back to size.

 So, what caused them to shrink?

-I wash all my laundry in cold water with an Ecoegg.
-I don’t think it was the washing phase that shrunk them.
-I suspect it was the tumble dryer that did all the shrinking.
-I usually like to line dry my laundry but the weather has been so cold and wet lately it is impossible to do that.
+I wash all my laundry in cold water, so I don’t think it was the washing phase that shrunk them.
+I suspect it was the tumble dryer that shrunk them.
+Usually, I prefer to line dry my laundry, but the weather has been so wet lately it is impossible to do that.

-So my question today is, can you unshrink clothes?
+So, my question today is, could clothes be stretched back to size?
 Will I have to resort to sending back the pyjamas that my boys love just because they no longer fit?